iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/spectral.rst.txt

     :align: center
     :alt: a new point marker added to the map

-Add 10 points to the class by clicking in the **Map** in areas where you see deep water - try to avoid areas with high turbidity
+|br| Add 10 points to the class by clicking in the **Map** in areas where you see deep water - try to avoid areas with high turbidity
 (e.g., lots of brown/green color).

 .. image:: img/spectral/ten_points.png